-- Security sensors, detectors or filters - Shields - Life time detector - Dedicated tamper-resistant design based on synthesizable glue logic and secure topology - Dedicated hardware mechanisms against side-channel attacks - Secure DES and AES Symmetric Cryptography support - Secure TORNADOTM-T coprocessor for the support of RSA and ECC cryptographic operations - One Hardware Digital True Random Number Generator (DTRNG FRO) that meets PTG.2 class of BSI-AIS31 (German scheme) and some of ANSSI RGS requirements (French Scheme).
-Four other DTRNG belong to the TOE but are not TSF. - The IC Dedicated Software includes: - Three optional modular arithmetic libraries for the support of RSA and ECC (with SHA) cryptographic operations (optional) - A DTRNG FRO library v1.0 built around Hardware DTRNG FRO.
-This library meets some of ANSSI requirements (French scheme) only if guidance of section 3.3 of [DTRNG_FRO_AN_1.41] is strictly followed - A DTRNG FRO library v2.0 built around Hardware DTRNG FRO.
-This library meets some of ANSSI requirements (French scheme) as well as PTG.2 class of BSI-AIS31(German scheme) only if guidance of section 3.3 of [DTRNG_FRO_AN_1.61] is strictly followed - A DTRNG FRO libraries v2.2 built around Hardware DTRNG FRO.
-This library meets some of ANSSI requirements (French scheme) as well as PTG.2 class of BSI-AIS31(German scheme) - Two EHP DTRNG FRO libraries built around Hardware DTRNG FRO.
+- The main security features of the S3D350A/S3D300A/S3D264A/S3D232A/S3D200A/S3K350A/S3K300A integrated circuit are: - Security sensors, detectors or filters - Shields - Life time detector - Dedicated tamper-resistant design based on synthesizable glue logic and secure topology - Dedicated hardware mechanisms against side-channel attacks - Secure DES and AES Symmetric Cryptography support - Secure TORNADOTM-T coprocessor for the support of RSA and ECC cryptographic operations - One Hardware Digital True Random Number Generator (DTRNG FRO) that meets PTG.2 class of BSI-AIS31 (German scheme) and some of ANSSI RGS requirements (French Scheme).
+Four other DTRNG belong to the TOE but are not TSF. - The IC Dedicated Software includes: - Seven optional modular arithmetic libraries for the support of RSA and ECC (with SHA) cryptographic operations (optional) - A DTRNG FRO library v1.0 built around Hardware DTRNG FRO.
+This library meets some of ANSSI requirements (French scheme) only if guidance of section 3.3 of [DTRNG\FRO\AN\1.45] is strictly followed - A DTRNG FRO library v2.0 built around Hardware DTRNG FRO.
+This library meets some of ANSSI requirements (French scheme) as well as PTG.2 class of BSI-AIS31(German scheme) only if guidance of section 3.3 of [DTRNG\FRO\AN\1.65] is strictly followed - A DTRNG FRO library v2.2 built around Hardware DTRNG FRO.
+This library meets some of ANSSI requirements (French scheme) as well as PTG.2 class of BSI-AIS31(German scheme) - A DTRNG FRO library v3.1 built around Hardware DTRNG FRO.
+This library meets some of ANSSI requirements (French scheme) as well as PTG.2 class of BSI-AIS31(German scheme) - A DTRNG FRO library v3.2 built around Hardware DTRNG FRO.
+This library meets some of ANSSI requirements (French scheme) as well as PTG.2 class of BSI-AIS31(German scheme) - A DTRNG FRO library v3.3 built around Hardware DTRNG FRO.
+This library meets some of ANSSI requirements (French scheme) as well as PTG.2 class of BSI-AIS31(German scheme) - Five EHP DTRNG FRO libraries built around Hardware DTRNG FRO.
 These libraries generate random numbers that pass Test Procedure A specified by AIS31 standard - The main hardware blocks of the S3D350A/S3D300A/S3D264A/S3D232A/S3D200A/S3K350A/S3K300A Integrated Circuit are described in Figure 1 below: